 Stand by holding onto your kitchen worktop.
-Stand on your good leg and practise taking your operated leg out behind you, keeping your knee straight and toes pointing forwards.
-Hold for three seconds.
+Stand on your non-operated leg and practise taking your operated leg out behind you, keeping your knee straight.
+Hold for five seconds.
 This is important to help you push off during walking.
+Repeat the exercises whilst standing on your operated leg as well.

-Exercise 4 - Standing Hip Flexion
+Exercise 4 - Hip Flexion

 Hold onto your kitchen worktop.
-Stand on your good leg and practise lifting your operated leg up as if you were marching on the spot.
-Hold for three seconds.
+Stand on your non-operated leg and practise lifting your operated leg up as if you were marching on the spot.
+Hold for five seconds.
 This helps strengthen the muscles you need to complete steps and stairs.
+Repeat the exercises whilst standing on your operated leg as well.